Marc103/Image-Processing-SV-RTL/README.md

 Features a Convolution Filter and Bilinear interpolator that are written and tested in System Verilog, using adjustable Fixed Pointed Arithmetic.
 These work on a typical data stream of pixels coming from a camera for example (stream processing).
 This was developed by me during my time working at the BiV lab headed by Professor Emma Alexander at Nothwestern University (see https://www.alexander.vision/) and used in her DfDD techniques (Depth from Defocus) demo at CVPR conference 2025 (Computer Vision and Pattern Recognition).
-I worked with John Mamish
+I worked with John Mamish on this demo
-(https://www.linkedin.com/in/john-mamish-712453253/) to place the design on a low powered FPGA (the ECP%).
-A publication will soon be made and i will link here.
+(https://www.linkedin.com/in/john-mamish-712453253/) and we placed the design on a low powered FPGA (the ECP5).
+A publication will soon be made and i will link it here.

 ## Convolution Filter
 The convolution filter allows you to apply a filter of any size and of any coefficients.
 In the convolution_engine_tb testbench,